 Medication improves ADHD symptoms in most people, but it should never be the only treatment.
-Natural remedies — particularly food and nutrition — can play key roles in improving focus and cognitive function.
+Natural remedies — particularly food and nutrition — can boost dopamine and improve focus and cognitive function.
 Get started with these ADHD supplements, herbal remedies, vitamins, and easy food rules today.

-“Parents and adults see me either because the medication isn’t doing the job, or they want more improvement and can’t increase the dosage without increasing side effects,” says Richard Brown, M.D., associate clinical professor of psychiatry at Columbia University College of Physicians and Surgeons, and coauthor of the recent book How to Use Herbs, Nutrients, and Yoga in Mental Health Care.
+“Parents and adults see me either because the ADHD medication isn’t doing the job, or they want more improvement and can’t increase the dosage without increasing side effects,” says Richard Brown, M.D., associate clinical professor of psychiatry at Columbia University College of Physicians and Surgeons, and coauthor of the recent book How to Use Herbs, Nutrients, and Yoga in Mental Health Care.

 Medication does not cure ADHD, and it should never be the only treatment, says Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood.
 “Proper nutrition plays a key role in how well the ADHD brain operates.”
-Toward that end, here are 10 natural ADHD remedies — including foods, ADHD supplements, and herbs — that you should add to your treatment plan.
-As always, talk with your doctor first before doing so.
+Toward that end, here are 10 natural ADHD remedies — including foods, ADHD supplements, and herbs — that you should add to your treatment plan for increased dopamine and, therefore, better focus, attention, and motivation.